JamieHeather/autoDCR/README.md

 * Download all V and J genes for your given species from IMGT-GENE/DB.
     * Note that currently `autoDCR` is designed with TRA and TRB genes, and it's recommended that if you plan to regularly look for both you just generate files with both TRA and TRB combined.
       * However if you know you're only interested in one specific locus you can download just the genes for that.
-      * Note that in humans all TRDV genes can be found recombined with TRAJ (even those genes not necesessarily labelled as TRAVx/DVx), so I recommend including all TRDV genes for alpha/beta recombination searches.
+      * Note that in humans all TRDV genes can be found recombined with TRAJ (even those genes not necessarily labelled as TRAVx/DVx), so I recommend including all TRDV genes for alpha/beta recombination searches.
     * Save as a FASTA file, retaining the '|' delimited header information.
     * Try to use a one word species name (without any special characters, including '.' characters) to name this file.
     * E.g. 'human.fasta' or 'mouse.fasta'.